The wave operator representation of quantum and classical dynamics: Discussion

 \section{Discussion}

-Here we have presented a novel representation of Hilbert space dynamics, where positivity is automatically preserved by performing dynami cs on the square root of the density operator.
-One advantage of the present formalism is that it it is set in Hilbert space with a Schr\"{o}dinger-like equation of motion.
-Consequently it is possible to use all of the highly efficient tools developed for these dynamics (e.g. tensor network algorithms) when performing wave operator calculations.
-Furthermore, by introducing the concept of purification it has been possible to introduce Bopp operators to this formalism.
-This has resulted in a phase space representation of the wave operator, which in turn allows us to identify the Wigner function as the projection of the wave operator onto phase space.
+Here we have presented a novel representation of Hilbert space dynamics, where positivity is automatically preserved by performing dynamics on the square root of the density operator.
+One advantage of the present formalism is that it may be set in Hilbert space with a Schr\"{o}dinger-like equation of motion.
+Consequently it is possible to use all of the highly efficient tools developed for these dynamics (e.g. tensor network algorithms) when performing waveoperator calculations.
+Furthermore, incorporating purification allows one to introduce the Bopp operators to this formalism.
+This has resulted in a phase space representation of the waveoperator, which in turn allows us to identify the Wigner function as the projection of the waveoperator onto phase space.

+{Practical applications of the waveoperator formalism are already extant.
+For example, it has been used to formulate a method of thermal density matrix minimisation used to successfully calculate the equilibrium density matrix of a 6912 atom silicon cell \cite{DMM}.
+Furthermore, the structural advantages of the waveoperator representation have already inspired proposals for the simulation of Lindbladian dynamics in the context of quantum circuits \cite{Patel2023} as well as machine-learning assisted quantum state estimation \cite{Lohani2020}.}

-Taking the classical limit of the wave operator formalism, we find that it corresponds to the KvN representation of classical dynamics.
+Taking the classical limit of the waveoperator formalism, we find that it corresponds to the KvN representation of classical dynamics.
 For quadratic Hamiltonians, this correspondence to classical dynamics is exact even before taking any $\hbar\to0$ limit.
 This mirrors similar results to be found in the path integral and Wigner representations of dynamics for quadratic systems.
-In the former case, a saddle point approximation ensures only paths corresponding to the classical action contribute to the propagator, while the Moyal star operation evolving the quasiprobability $W(x,p)$ reduces to the Poisson bracket in the phase space representation.
+In the former case, a saddle point approximation ensures only paths corresponding to the classical action contribute to the propagator, while the Moyal bracket operation evolving the quasiprobability $W(x,p)$ reduces to the Poisson bracket in the phase space representation.